westerndigitalcorporation/zonedstorage.io/docs/getting-started/nullblk.md

 parm:           zone_max_open:Maximum number of open zones when block device is zoned.
 Default: 0 (no limit) (uint)
 parm:           zone_max_active:Maximum number of active zones when block device is zoned.
 Default: 0 (no limit) (uint)
 ```
-The parameters related to zoned device emulation are shown in the table below.
+The parameters that are related to zoned-device emulation are shown in
+the table below.

 <center>